Imogen is from West Dorset in the UK. She loves to write about vegetarian food, nature, and the environment.

 Why wait for the next pancake day - pancakes can be enjoyed any time!

-Follow this simple recipe for pancake batter for a comprehensive guide to mixing, cooking and serving the perfect pancake.
+Follow this simple pancake recipe for a comprehensive guide to mixing, cooking and serving the perfect pancake.
 First you will find a basic recipe for a versatile pancake, followed by a selection of some of my favourite serving suggestions and ideas for both sweet and savoury fillings below.

 A lot of Christian festival days are aligned with ancient pagan festivals, and go back to a time before people had clocks or the Gregorian calendar, so festival days were often linked to solar and lunar cycles.

-These days Pancake Day is something anyone can celebrate regardless of faith or tradition.
+Pancake Day is something anyone can enjoy regardless of faith or tradition.
 Children, in particular, often enjoy helping to make and toss the pancakes, and we always have fun thinking up different fillings and ways of serving them.
 Try the basic recipe given here and see how you like to serve yours.

 |Prep time||Cook time||Ready in||Yields|

 - 4 oz (110 grams) plain white flour

 - 2 eggs, medium-large

 - 7 fl oz (200 ml) milk, mixed with ...

 - ...
 3 fl oz (75 ml) water